DevExpress/devextreme-demos/JSDemos/Demos/Charts/PolarChartAnnotations/description.md

-Annotations are images and text blocks that display additional information about the visualized data.
+Annotations are containers for images, text blocks and custom content that display additional information about the visualized data.

-To configure annotations, assign an array of objects to the [annotations](/Documentation/ApiReference/Data_Visualization_Widgets/dxPolarChart/Configuration/annotations/) option.
+To add annotations to a polar chart, assign an array of objects to the [annotations](/Documentation/ApiReference/Data_Visualization_Widgets/dxPolarChart/Configuration/annotations/) option.
 To specify settings for all annotations, use the [commonAnnotationSettings](/Documentation/ApiReference/Data_Visualization_Widgets/dxPolarChart/Configuration/commonAnnotationSettings/) object.
 Individual settings take precedence over common settings.

-You can set each annotation's [type](/Documentation/ApiReference/Data_Visualization_Widgets/dxPolarChart/Configuration/annotations/#type) attribute to *"text"* or *"image"*.
+You can set each annotation's [type](/Documentation/ApiReference/Data_Visualization_Widgets/dxPolarChart/Configuration/annotations/#type) attribute to *"text"*, *"image"*, or *"custom"*.
 This demo shows only *"text"* annotations.

 You can place annotations at specific coordinates or anchor them to **PolarChart** elements.
 This demo illustrates the following annotation placement methods: